zhengzangw/hugo-theme-ztyblog/README.md

 ## License

 The theme is released under the MIT License.
-Check the original theme license for additional licensing information.